BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 ![-](./media/wac_add_cluster_detail.png "Screenshot showing WAC connection details")
 ![-](./media/wac_add_cluster_detail_2.png "Screenshot showing WAC connection details")

-6. Now that the cluster is added, we can explore management capabilities for the cluster inside of WAC.
+6. Now that the cluster has been added, we can explore management capabilities for the cluster inside of WAC.
 Click on the cluster to drill into its details.

     ![-](./media/wac_cluster_added.png "Screenshot showing cluster list")

     > **``NOTE``** For now you can ignore the red bar: "Windows Admin Center must be registered and signed in to Azure."
-We will register WAC in to Azure in one of the upcoming tasks.
+We will register WAC into Azure in one of the upcoming tasks.

     ![-](./media/wac_cluster_added_detail.png "Screenshot showing cluster detail")

-You just successfully added the existing Azure Stack HCI 22H2 Cluster "hciboxcluster" to you Windows Admin Center.
+You just successfully added the existing Azure Stack HCI 22H2 Cluster "hciboxcluster" to your Windows Admin Center.
 We will explore the Cluster capabilities leveraging WAC in upcoming tasks.

 ## Task 2: Verify your Azure Stack HCI 22H2 Cluster is registered with Azure